Home HealthTopics Health Centers Reference Library - ADAM Search NetWellnessSearch Advanced

 Question:

-I am 60 years old and have been diagnosed with osteoporosis.
-I took Fosamax for approximately 2 to 3 years, but after learning about the osteonecrosis side effect, four years ago, I stopped the Fosamax.
-I now take calcium and Vit D supplements and I have had no fractures.
-Because of tooth pain from very crowded teeth which seem to be getting worse, I am considering braces.
-Would the fact that I do have osteporosis be a contraindication for braces?
+Would the fact that I do have osteoporosis be a contraindication for braces?
 I am aware that some bone loss is typical when teeth are moved and I do not want to trade one problem for another.

 Answer:

 You should see an orthodontist who has experience in treating patients with osteoporosis.
-See the American Association of Orthodontics website for a list of practitioners in your area.
+See the American Association of Orthodontics web site for a list of practitioners in your area.

 For more information:

-Go to the Braces health topic, where you can:
+Go to the Braces health topic.